biqblue/docs/docker.md

 ⚠️ You **must** have only 1 `MASTER=true`, then you could have as many slave `MASTER=false` as you want.
 Having multiple master will result in high costs, so be careful!

+The master is in charge of refreshing and processing the data, there can only be one.

 ### Files

 | Files | Value | Description  |